Parents and Carers are responsible for ensuring that their children attend school regularly and on time. Most pupils in Sefton:

 Is my child eligible for a Free Travel Pass to school?

-School aged children (pupils up to age 16) are eligible for free home to school travel support if they:
+School age pupils are eligible for free home to school travel support if they:

-- Are attending their nearest qualifying school and meet the eligible distance criteria relevant to their age group
+• Are attending their nearest qualifying school and meet the eligible distance criteria relevant to their age group; or

-- Are from a low income family and are attending a qualifying school and meet the eligible distance criteria
+• Are from a low-income family and are attending a qualifying school and meet the eligible distance criteria; or

 How do I apply?